topaxi/bb-remix/slides/02-remix.md

 #### What is a Route anyway?

+- is an URL path
-- A route is a combination of
+- and a combination with at least one of
   - A loader (optional)
   - An action (optional)
   - A component (optional)